Beer Scoring

 You don’t have to be an ‘expert’ to begin scoring your beer.
 However, it is not about your personal favourite beer receiving the highest scores!

 You may try a beer that isn’t to your normal taste but what you need to consider is the quality of that beer, how well the pub has kept it and served it, and score it according to the general guide below.
-It is a simple system of a ten point range from 0 to 5, with half points being used if your opinion of the beer falls between two categories.

 How do I submit my scores?